promisegrid/paper-ism/README.md

 ## Discussion and Conclusion

-We have postulated that a decentralized infinite state machine, where each agent manages its local state and interacts with other agents through promises about future state transitions, is compatible with Smart Spacetime (SST) and Promise Theory (PT).
+We have postulated that a decentralized infinite state machine, where each agent manages its local state and interacts with other agents through promises about future state transitions, is compatible with Semantic Spacetime (SST) and Promise Theory (PT).
 This model aligns with the decentralized, autonomous nature of agents in SST and the promise-based interaction model of PT.

 To facilitate implementation, we proposed a generic tuple-based language for describing state transitions in ISM.
 The tuple formalizes the promise made by the ISM kernel about the execution of functions and their resulting outputs and transitions.
 Importantly, the kernel—acting as the agent—controls function execution, while functions themselves cannot make promises about behavior, preserving the core principles of Promise Theory.